 Each agency is a stakeholder in the TIC initiative and its input is critical to the overall success of the program.
 CISA traditionally engages with the agency CIOs, CISOs, and designated technical subject matter experts (SMEs), known as TIC delegates, to ensure that each agency has a voice and opportunity to contribute to the program.
 References to CIO and CISO are directed at the department/headquarters CIO and CISO.
-Agency TIC Delegates serve an important role to support CISA.
-The role of the TIC Delegate is to be:
+Agency TIC delegates serve as the primary point of contact for all Agency related TIC questions and support CISA in the following ways:

-- Familiar with the agency's network architecture and security solutions including TIC, email, security and cloud architecture(s); - Able to contribute to TIC Working Group meetings; - Able to represent the agency, and coordinate views of all offices such as CIO, CISO, Risk, CTO, and Information Assurance; - Able to be the liaison between the agency CIO Office, the agency programs interested in the TIC initiative, and CISA; and - Able to express how the agency wants the TIC initiative to support its activities.
+- Familiar with the agency's network architecture and security solutions including TIC, email, security and cloud architecture(s); - Represent the agency, and coordinate views of all offices such as CIO, CISO, Risk, CTO, and Information Assurance; - Act as the liaison between the agency CIO Office, the agency programs interested in the TIC initiative, and CISA; - Express how the agency wants the TIC initiative to support its activities based on their familiarity with Agency mission, policies, and risk management tolerances.